Bitcoin SV has made the transition to (for all practical purposes) unlimited block size.

 According to the top of the line S17+ Antminer manual, the Ryzen processor in each miner has 15 MB memory.
 Extremely low for today’s standards but still a lot of memory for SHA-256 hashing.
 Of course, the SHA-256 search does is not performed by the Ryzen processor but by the dozens of ASIC chips each of which has a tiny amount of memory reserved just to crank out hashes.
 The Ryzen’s memory is used to operate an operating system, a TCP/IP stack and to check for winning blocks and send the results out to the network.

 This low memory consumption is the main factor behind SHA-256’s easy implementation in ASICs.
 (Several cryptocurrencies adopt hashing functions with a larger memory footprint to make ASIC construction more difficult.)

 Therefore big blocks are not a big factor when considering memory consumption.
 SHA-256 is extremely lean and can process gigabytes using small chunks at a time.

 SHA-256 computing time is roughly linear with input size or, in computer science terms, it’s approximately O(n).

-So, although mining machines will not require much more memory to process the large BSV blocks, they will require more processing power than Bitcoin Core whenever block size is larger than 2 MB.
+So, although mining machines will not require much more memory to process the large BSV blocks (because they only process the Merkle Root once), they will require more processing power than Bitcoin Core whenever block size is larger than 2 MB.